r-fukutoku/ML410_Project3/index.md

-Create a new Github page with a presentation on the concepts of Multivariate Regression Analysis and Gradient Boosting.
+presentation on the concepts of Multivariate Regression Analysis and Gradient Boosting.
 Include a presentation of Extreme Gradient Boosting (xgboost).
 Apply the regression methods (including lowess and boosted lowess) to real data sets, such as "Cars" and "Boston Housing Data".
 Record the cross-validated mean square errors and the mean absolute errors.

 For each method and data set report the crossvalidated mean square error and